-12 - 18

-Maximum group size ranges from between 6 to 20 people, depending on the type of trip, the transport and accommodation used and activities included.
-We rarely have groups that are smaller than five or six people and the average is 12 people plus an Explore leader.

 Itinerary

-It ineraries on some departure dates may differ, please select the itinerary that you wish to explore.
+Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.

 DAY 1 - Join trip Warsaw

 Arrive in Warsaw-Chopin Aiport and then check-in to our hotel.
 Poland's capital is a wonderfully dynamic and modern city, but reminders of its turbulent history are easy to uncover.
 After World War II around 85% of its buildings were left in ruins; however, the city has been impressively rebuilt and restored to its former glory with the Old Town or Stare Miasto as its centrepiece.
 Buskers, street artists and open air cafes give the area a unique energy and atmosphere, making a visit that little bit more special.

-Accommodation: Hotel MDM (or similar)
+ACCOMMODATION: Hotel MDM (or similar)

-Standard Hotel
+Grade: Comfortable Hotel

-Single room available

-Meals Provided: None

-DAY 2 - Explore Warsaw Old Town; chance to visit Wilanow Palace

-This morning we head out on foot to explore the Old Town district.
+MEALS PROVIDED: NONE DAY 2 - Explore Warsaw Old Town; chance to visit Wilanow Palace This morning we head out on foot to explore the Old Town district.
 With cobblestone streets, historic squares and Gothic churches, it's easy to understand why the Old Town is top of every visitor's 'must see' list.
 We take in all the main sites including the 17th century rust red Royal Castle and the Lazienki Palace or 'palace on the water' with its attractive architecture and lush gardens.
 There are several options for your free afternoon; Warsaw has plenty to keep you occupied if you wish to continue exploring the city centre independently.
 Alternatively, you can visit the splendid 17th century Wilanow Palace, often referred to as the 'Polish Versailles', or the fascinating Museum of the History of Polish Jews, which was voted as the European Museum of the Year in 2016.
 Another popular choice is the Warsaw 1944 Rising Museum, which is a tribute to the local residents who fought for their independence against German occupation.
 One of the exhibits here features a replica of a Liberator B-24J bomber aircraft.
+ACCOMMODATION: Hotel MDM (or similar) Grade: Comfortable Hotel

-Meals Provided: Breakfast DAY 3 - Train to Wroclaw; afternoon city tour and gnome spotting The morning train takes us to the 'Venice of Poland', Wroclaw, a charming old city built on 12 islands surrounded by canals and rivers.
+MEALS PROVIDED: BREAKFAST DAY 3 - Train to Wroclaw; afternoon city tour and gnome spotting The morning train takes us to the 'Venice of Poland', Wroclaw, a charming old city built on 12 islands surrounded by canals and rivers.
 More than 120 bridges link the islands which are adorned with delightful buildings reflecting the city's past.
 You'll see Bohemian, Hungarian, Austrian, Prussian and German influences as the city has been coveted by all of these empires throughout its long history.
 Keep your eyes peeled and after a while you'll start to notice something popping up in doorways, alleyways and on street corners; perhaps Wroclaw's most famous inhabitants, Gnomes!
 An important part of Polish folk law they also became associated with the protest movements of the 1980's and a symbol of resistance to communist control.